ImperialCollegeLondon/rse_further_git_course/episodes/l1-04-rewriting_history.md

 >
 > - `reset` uses brute force, potentially with destructive consequences, to
 >   make those changes and is suitable only if the work has not been shared with others
 >   already.
-Use when you want to get rid of recent work you're not happy with and start
+Use it when you want to get rid of recent work you're not happy with and start
 >   all over again.
 > - `revert` is more lightweight and surgical, to target specific changes and creating
 >   new commits to history.
-Use when code has already been shared with others or when
+Use it when code has already been shared with others or when
 >   changes are small and clearly isolated.
 {: .callout}